PowerShell/PowerShell-RFC/Archive/Experimental/RFC0059-Cleanup-Script-Block.md

    Or alternatively, a `$PSStopProcessingTimeout` preference variable could be created to allow the user to adjust their own timeout preferences in specific time-sensitive scenarios.
    However, this could potentially be problematic in the same way as permitting pipeline stopping to cancel a `clean` block.

-There are also arguments questioning the needs to concern about the potential hang issue:
+There are also arguments questioning the need for concern about the potential hang issue:

 1. Binary cmdlet can already choose to ignore cancellation requests by either not implementing `StopProcessing()` or calling blocking methods.
 2. Script functions can also impede cancellation by calling a blocking .NET method.